Saku Mäenalanen

-Saku Mäenalanen (born 29 May 1994) is a Finnish professional ice hockey forward for the Winnipeg Jets of the National Hockey League (NHL).
+Saku Mäenalanen (born 29 May 1994) is a Finnish professional ice hockey forward who is currently under contract with the SCL Tigers of the National League (NL).
 Mäenalanen was selected by the Nashville Predators in the fifth round (125th overall) of the 2013 NHL Entry Draft.

 Playing career

 Mäenalanen played junior hockey within the Oulun Kärpät organization.
 Following his selection in the NHL draft by the Predators, he made his professional debut in the Liiga with Oulun Kärpät during the 2013–14 season.

 Unsigned by the Nashville Predators, Mäenalanen continued in the Liiga with Oulun Kärpät, also enduring a shortened loan stint with fellow Liiga club, Lahti Pelicans in the 2014–15 season.

 In the 2017–18 season, Mäenalanen enjoyed a breakout season totaling 17 goals and 46 points in 59 games, ranking 11th among scorers in Liiga.
 He added 10 points postseason, helping Oulun capture the league championship.
 On 18 May 2018, Mäenalanen gained NHL interest and signed a one-year, two-way contract with the Carolina Hurricanes.
 In signing with the Hurricanes, he was reunited with former Finnish junior teammate, Sebastian Aho.

 Mäenalanen began the 2018–19 season with the Hurricanes American Hockey League affiliate, the Charlotte Checkers.
 He was recalled to the NHL on 6 December after playing in 23 games and recording 11 points for the Checkers.
 He made his NHL debut the following day in a 4–1 win over the Anaheim Ducks.
 He recorded his first NHL goal on 8 January in a 4–3 win over the New York Islanders.

 As a restricted free agent after his first North American season, Mäenalanen could not agree to terms with the Hurricanes on a new contract.
 With his rights still held by the Hurricanes, Mäenalanen opted to return to his native Finland to resume his career in the KHL.
 He agreed to an optional two-year contract with Jokerit on 25 September 2019.

 After two seasons with Jokerit, Mäenalanen returned to his original Finnish club, Oulun Kärpät of the Liiga, agreeing to a three-year contract on 11 June 2021.
 In his first season back with Kärpät in 2021–22, Mäenalanen led the team in scoring with 13 goals and 28 assists for 41 points in 47 games.